-The creepy woods in the
+The creepy woods in the background serves as our kindling quarry |

 This is how we are ignoring the push from winter to linger longer than it should.
 For all intents and purposes - it is now summer for me.
 I will make it warmer, no matter how many times those damn white flakes tossed by the Snow Miser leisurely float down upon us.